department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11.md

 <div itemscope itemtype="http://schema.org/Question">

-<h2 itemprop="name">Other possible benefits</h2>
+<h2 itemprop="name">Can my family members or I get any additional benefits through the Post-9/11 GI Bill?</h2>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

+**You may qualify for these additional benefits:**

-- You may be able to get money through the Yellow Ribbon Program to cover higher private-school and out-of-state tuition and fees. <br>
+- If you need more money to cover higher private-school or out-of-state tuition, you can apply for the Yellow Ribbon Program. <br>
 [Learn about the Yellow Ribbon Program](/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program/).
 - If you’re a qualified Servicemember, you can transfer all 36 months or a portion of your Post-9/11 GI Bill benefits to a spouse or child.
 The Department of Defense approves a transfer of benefits. <br>
 [Learn about transferring Post-9/11 GI Bill benefits](/education/transfer-post-9-11-gi-bill-benefits/).
-- The Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship) offers Post-9/11 GI Bill benefits to children and surviving spouses of Servicemembers who died in the line of duty after September 10, 2001. <br>
+- If you're the child or surviving spouse of a Servicemember who died in the line of duty after September 10, 2001, you may qualify for the Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship). <br>
 [Learn more about the Fry Scholarship](/education/survivor-dependent-benefits/fry-scholarship/).

 </div>